MicrosoftDocs/microsoft-365-docs/microsoft-365/syntex/solutions/agreements-create-template.md

 ## Associate a field to a list or library

-To associate a field to the SharePoint list or library:
+To associate a field to a SharePoint list or library, follow these steps:

 1. Select the dropdown menu under **Type** and select **SharePoint list**.
 Then, use the **Select** button to choose a SharePoint column.